maulik-vyas/Workforce-Dashboard/README.md

 📊 Project Overview

-Developed a Risk Analytics Dashboard to analyze key risk metrics like PD, LGD, and EAD, Delinquency Rate, and Expected Loss, uncovering the key patterns to reduce the overall credit risk.
+Developed a visually-appealing interactive Tableau HR Analytics dashboard that analyzes and presents insights about key drivers behind the attrition and retention of the employees, enabling decision-makers make quick data-driven decisions.

 🛠️ Tools Used